dougiesquire/CAFE-f6_documentation/docs/index.rst

    │
    ├── environment.yml     <- yaml file for reproducing the conda analysis environment │
+   ├── shell               <- Shell scripts used in this project │
    ├── setup.py            <- makes src pip installable (pip install -e .)
    ├── src                 <- Source code for use in this project.
    │   ├── __init__.py     <- Makes src a Python module